-You are required to enter into personal counselling for a minimum of twenty sessions at some point during the course.
-It is our belief that it is unethical for counsellors to enter into practice if they have never received counselling themselves.
+You are, therefore, required to enter into personal counselling for a minimum of twenty sessions at some point before the end of the second year of the course.
+A personal therapy log is available for the counsellor (s) to sign to evidence the number of counselling sessions attended.